Ramatulasi-Vagicharla/Login-form-/README.md

-# Login Form with AnimationS
+# Login Form with Animations

 This is a **Login Form** built using **HTML**, **CSS**, and **JavaScript**.
 The form is enhanced with animations to provide a smooth and engaging user experience.